 The actuarial valuation has been undertaken on the projected unit method.
-At individual employer level the projected unit method has been used where there is an expectation that new employees will be admitted to the Fund.
+At individual employer level the projected unit funding method has been used where there is an expectation that new employees will be admitted to the Fund.
 The attained age method has been used for employers who do not allow new entrants.
-These methods assess the costs of benefits accruing to existing members during the year following valuation and the remaining working lifetime respectively, allowing for future salary increases.
+These methods assess the costs of benefits accruing to existing members during the remaining working lifetime, allowing for future salary increases.
 The resulting contribution rate is adjusted to allow for any differences in the value of accrued liabilities and the market value of assets.

-The main actuarial assumptions were as follows:
+The 2016 actuarial assumptions were as follows:

-Valuation of Assets: assets have been valued at a 6 month smoothed market rate
+Valuation of Assets: assets have been valued at a 6 month smoothed market rate Rate of return on investments (discount rate) 5.4% p.a.
+Rate of general pay increases: Long term Short Term 3.9% p.a.
+CPI for period 31 March 2016 to 31 March 2020 Rate of increases to pensions in payment (in excess of guaranteed minimum pension): 2.4% p.a.

-Expected

-Rate of return on investments (discount rate) 6.0% p.a.

-Rate of general pay increases 2.7% p.a.

-Rate of increases to pensions in payment (in

-excess of guaranteed minimum pension): 2.7% p.a.

-20. Actuarial Present Value of Promised Retirement Benefits
+21. Actuarial Present Value of Promised Retirement Benefits

-In addition to the triennial funding valuation, the fund's actuary undertakes a valuation of the fund's liabilities on an IAS 19 basis, every year using the same base data as the funding valuation rolled forward to the current financial year, taking account of changes in membership numbers and updating assumptions to the current year.
+In addition to the triennial funding valuation, every year the fund's actuary undertakes a valuation of the Fund's liabilities on an IAS 19 basis, using the same base data as the funding valuation rolled forward to the current financial year, taking account of changes in membership numbers and updating assumptions to the current year.

-The actuarial present value of promised retirement benefits as at 31 March 2016 was £7,479.8m (31 March 2015: £7,676.6m).
-The Fair Value of the Scheme assets at Bid Value being £4,597.5m (31 March 2015: £4,539.0m) the Fund has a net liability of £2,882.3m as at 31 March 2016 (31 March 2015: £3,137.6m).
+The actuarial present value of promised retirement benefits as at 31 March 2017 was $\pounds9,062.3m$ (31 March 2016: $\pounds7,479.8m$).
+The Fair Value of the Scheme assets at Bid Value being $\pounds5,565.2m$ (31 March 2016: $\pounds4,597.5m$) the Fund has a net liability of $\pounds3,497.1m$ as at 31 March 2017 (31 March 2016: $\pounds2,882.3m$).
 The Fund accounts do not take account of liabilities to pay pensions and other benefits in the future.
-Based on the latest valuation, the fair value of net assets of the Fund represents 61.46% of the actuarial valuation of the promised retirement benefits.
+Based on the latest valuation, the fair value of net assets of the Fund represents 61.41% of the actuarial valuation of the promised retirement benefits.
 Future liabilities will be funded from future contributions from employers.

-The liability above is calculated on an IAS 19 basis and therefore differs from the results of the 2013 triennial funding valuation because IAS 19 stipulates a discount rate rather than a rate which reflects a market rate.
+The liability above being calculated on an IAS 19 basis and differs from the results of the 2016 triennial funding valuation because IAS 19 stipulates a discount rate rather than a rate which reflects a market rate.

 Assumptions used: % p.a.

 Salary increase rate 4.2%

-Inflation/Pensions increase rate 2.4%
+Inflation/Pensions increase rate 2.7%

-Discount rate 3.7%
+Discount rate 2.7%

-21. Current Assets
+22. Current Assets